Cosmopolis: A huge throbbing chainsaw and a cream pie a review ***spoilers***

 Right before I entered the theater to see Cosmopolis, a 2012 film written and directed by David Cronenberg from a 2003 Don DeLillio novel, a fellow middle-aged lady asked me why I had decided on seeing it.
-“I almost went,” she said, “but people kept telling me how boring it was, and so I decided on something else.”
-She said the name of the movie she had decided on; I forget which one.
+“I almost went,” she said, “but people kept telling me how boring it was, and so she changed her mind.”
+She said the name of the movie she was seeing.
+However, I forget what the movie was.

 When his “I deal in theory” servant (Samantha Morton) sniffs at the sight of a man self-immolating on a sidewalk, dismissing it as an unoriginal gesture (it’s been done), Eric wonders at all that pain to just make a statement, to say something.